janakj/dns2avahi/README.md

 The tools were originally designed to implement peer-to-peer DNS service in an OLSR-based wireless mesh network.
 The following diagram illustrates the architecture.
 ![Architecture diagram](https://github.com/janakj/dns2avahi/blob/main/dns2avahi.png?raw=true)
+Each node runs a local DNS server serving a DNS zone shared by all nodes in the network.
+The DNS server has only a subset of the zone's records.
+An Avahi publisher process makes those records available to the network via Avahi Daemon.
+Multicast DNS packets from Avahi Daemon are propagated across the OLSR network by `olsrd`'s multicast forwarding plugin (bmf).